 - Even worse, the whole system crashes.

-Start with managing the startup items by removing or disabling applications that automatically start each time your Lenovo boots.
+Start with managing the startup items by disabling applications that automatically start every time your Lenovo boots.
 If you are using a new laptop that's bundled with pre-installed programs (also called "bloatware"), uninstall them.
 To save time, you can use CleanMyPC (via the "Complete Uninstall" feature), which allows you to remove those bloatware in batch.

-Next, check what tasks are running in the background and how much system resource they are using.
+Next, check what tasks are running in the background and how much system resources they are using.
 You can have a clear overview through "Task Manager".
-Knock out those heavy processes that you don’t need at the moment.
-Note that many times it’s the security software that is over-consuming system resources.
-Make sure you are use a decent one and adjust relevant settings.
+Knock out those heavy processes that you don't currently need.
+Note that many times it's security software that is over-consuming system resources.
+Make sure you are use a good one and adjust relevant settings.

 2. Virus/malware is slowing you down and causing other problems

 It's not news that viruses or malicious software can damage any Windows PC, including bogging down its overall performance.
-Once you feel your laptop really acts up: everything lags seriously, you are unable to shut down the system, web browsers locked up with flying ads, etc; Most likely they’ve got you.
+Once you feel your Lenovo laptop starts to act up: performance lags seriously, you are unable to shut down the system, web browsers are locked up with flying ads, etc; Most likely they've got you.

 To check if your Lenovo has been infected, you need to scan your PC immediately with an anti-virus or spyware removal tool.
-Microsoft Security Essential (now called Windows Defender in Windows 10) equipped with any Windows operating system has functionality, but bad news is that the program is not powerful enough; I find MalwareBytes is a greater solution and it is much easier to use.
-There are plenty of good ones available, one thing to keep in mind that you'd better update the security software on a regular basis.
+Microsoft Security Essential (now called Windows Defender in Windows 10) has the functionality, but the program is not good enough; STOPzilla Antivirus 8.0 and Plumbytes Anti-Malware are better alternatives that you may consider (by the way, you don't need to install both).
+Also, keep in mind that you'd better update the security software on a regular basis.

 3. Your hard disk drive is running out of space

-Though it's a myth that emptying disk space will tune up a computer in general, maintaining a good percentage of free space on your Lenovo hard drive helps boost performance quite a bit and eliminate freezing issues based on my personal experience.
-Also, Windows generally alerts you to "low disk space" if that is the case.
+Though it's a myth that emptying disk space will tune up a computer in general, maintaining a good percentage of free space on your Lenovo hard drive helps boost performance and eliminate freezing issues based on my personal experience.
+Also, Windows generally alerts you of "low disk space" if that is the case.

-So go ahead and clean your hard drive.
-Unfortunately it isn't always as easy as it sounds because you can't do so with a magic utility.
-I'd recommend you start transferring big files like pictures, videos as they tend to occupy more disk space; Then uninstall applications you don't use that often, especially those big programs that take gigabytes in size.
-Last but least, use CCleaner to clear up web browser junks.
+Go ahead and clean your hard drive.
+Unfortunately, it isn't always as easy as it sounds.
+You can start transferring big files like pictures, videos as they tend to occupy more disk space; Then uninstall applications you don't often use, especially those heavy programs that could take gigabytes in size.

-When the CPU is running hard to process requests, your Lenovo laptop will start to heat up and the fan will work trying to cool it down.
-Due to some reasons, for example, the heatsink tubes are filled with dust, or your laptop is exposed to a high-temperature environment, chances are overheating is going to take place.
-The consequences of overheating can include: your Lenovo keeps freezing, system lags badly or even shut down unexpectedly.
+When the CPU is running hard to process requests, your Lenovo laptop will start to heat up and the fan will work hard trying to cool it down.
+If, for example, the heatsink tubes are filled with dust, or your laptop is exposed to a high-temperature environment, chances are overheating is going to take place.
+The consequences of a overheated Lenovo may include: your laptop keeps freezing, system lags badly or even shuts down unexpectedly.

 The fixes are simple.
 First off, get a cooling pad or mat for your Lenovo (cost estimate: $20-30); Also, if the heatsink is stuffed, use a can or air compressor to blow out the machine.
-In addition, if you can, try avoid opening several heavy programs at the same time, because it's likely to drain the CPU.
-Once again — less multitasking!
+In addition, avoid opening too many heavy programs at the same time, because that is likely to drain the CPU.
+Once again — less multitasking means efficiency!

 5. Your hardware configuration is either too low or faulty

 If you are using an old Lenovo, the reason why it's running super slow is probably that — hardware ages.
-The hardware I'm talking about here mainly refer to memory (RAM), low-capacity hard disk drive (HDD).
-Any computer is composed of two parts: software and hardware.
-While software can be upgraded easily, but hardware can't.
+The hardware I'm talking about here refers to memory (RAM), low-capacity hard disk drive (HDD).
+All computers are composed of two parts: software and hardware.
+While software can be upgraded easily, hardware can't.
 Often times, software usually has a clear list of minimum requirements on hardware configuration.
 For instance, Windows 8 needs at least 4GB RAM in memory to run smoothly, and latest Windows 10 needs 16GB+ in hard drive (source: Microsoft).

-So, if you've tried everything else and your Lenovo is still sluggish, try upgrade the hardware.
+So, if you've tried everything else and your Lenovo is still sluggish, try hardware upgrades.
 The best practices are: adding more RAM, and replace your HDD with an SSD (yes, solid-state drive is faster and quieter).
-Sure, it costs money but it’s worth it and you'll get real performance boost.
-Be sure to have a geeky friend nearby when you do the upgrade, and remember to backup your data before you proceed just in case any data loss scenarios.
+Sure, it costs money but it's worth it and you'll get real performance boost.
+Be sure to have a geeky friend nearby when you do the upgrade, and remember to backup your data before you proceed just in case .

 A faster PC is better than a slow one.
-Not only does it boost your work productivity, but it’s good for your health — yes, recent study also shows a slow computer affects human health.
-By understanding why your Lenovo is running slow or freezing, you know where to get started to make things right.
-Some speed up solutions listed above may work better than others, it's up to you to choose which ones(s) to try.
+Not only does a fast Lenovo boost your work productivity, but it's also good for your health — yes, recent study also shows that a slow computer affects human health.
+Understanding why your Lenovo is running slow or freezing will help you understand where to get started to make things right.
+Some speed-up solutions listed above may work better than others, it's up to you to choose which ones(s) to try.
 That's all from us.
 Hope you find this guide useful.